 Includes locations and events over which KC exercises substantial control over both the Respondent and the context where the sexual harassment occurred whether on or off campus.
 It also includes any building owned or controlled by a student organization that is officially recognized by KC.

 Response Obligation

-- KC must respond promptly - "Reasonably prompt" timeframe is required
+- KC must respond promptly

+- "Reasonably prompt" timeframe is required

+- KC policy 90 days from date of report to conclusion of investigation is the general rule (can be extended for good cause)

 Support Measures